 Incontinence, which is the involuntary loss of urine or faeces, significantly impacts upon the quality of life of people who experience the condition and those who care for them.
 Knowledge of incontinence is rare in many low- and middle-income countries, and therefore support for individuals with the condition is often lacking.
 Incontinence affects people of all genders at any stage of life, such as childhood, adolescence, pregnancy, the perimenopause and into old age.
 Incontinence can impact people’s physical and mental health, hygiene, and needs for practical and accessible WASH infrastructure.

 I have been involved in the writing of various publications on incontinence in WASH.
 As part of a multidisciplinary team, I have contributed to Guidance on supporting people with incontinence in humanitarian and low- and middle-income contexts, and a Frontiers of Sanitation published through the Sanitation Learning Hub, compiling case studies of why addressing the needs of people with incontinence is important, and highlighting effective methodologies to work with people with incontinence in order to meet their needs.
-I am currently supporting a project led by Oxfam GB and HelpAge International on ‘Improving the lives of older people – Understanding barriers to inclusion of older people with incontinence in humanitarian WASH programming’, to be conducted in Malawi and Ethiopia in 2021.

 People with disabilities in low- and middle-income countries can face huge challenges when it comes to access to clean energy sources and cook stoves which are safe and easy for them to use.
 This project acknowledges this and aims to deliver solutions modern energy cooking services.
 My involvement in this research included literature review and interviews with experts on disability in low- and middle-income countries to produce four reports on cooking and disability, access to energy services for disabled people, how cooking products can be adapted to meet the needs of people with disabilities, and effective techniques to engage with people with disabilities in low- and middle-income countries.
 You can read a blog about this here.